rudi-c/rudi-c.github.io/_posts/2017-01-14-special-summer-coop.md

 Try to move co-op terms around to have more summer internships
 --------------------------------------------------------------

+This does not apply if you are in engineering.
+If you're in math, you can request a [sequence change](https://uwaterloo.ca/co-operative-education/faculty-mathematics-request-academicwork-term-sequence-change).
+They usually won't let you change your sequence for your first co-op or two, but after that they are quite flexible.
+You just need a reasonable reason for your request, like "the offer I got from this company is only valid for the summer".

 Below are some common co-op sequences or rearrangements that add an extra summer internship in your later years.

   F |  W |   S  |  F |  W |   S  |  F |  W |   S  |  F |  W |   S  |  F |  W